 "I don't wish to lose a diver, I don't wish to lose this barge, I don't wish to lose the trestle," he solemnly enumerated, even if those didn't particularly add up.
 "Everyone take a break.
 We'll wait for the noon reading from the Tansy Creek station."
-Looking steamed, Bruce climbed the face of the dam as though he was charging up San Juan Hill.
-Near the top, the sight of Darius slowed he he considerably; Pruce had been treading with care around his uncle, not to mention Proxy's volcanic vicinity, ever since the night in the Blue Eagle.
-Aw, well, hell, he can just hunker up and stay sore, if that's what he wants, Bruce decided and said only the stiff asknowledgment.
-"Nephie," Darius returned commensurately to his nephew.

-Neil was sitting up yawning but impatient along with it "What's the deal?" he asked Bruce.
+728 REVISED Looking steamed, Bruce climbed the face of the dam as though he was charging up San Juan Hill.
+Near the top, the sight of Darius slowed him considerably; Prace had been treading with care around his uncle, not to mention Proxy's volcanic vicinity, ever since the night in the Blue Eagle.
+Aw, well, hell, he can just hunker up and stay sore, if that's what he wants, Bruce decided and said only the stiff acknowledgment, "Unk," he acknowledged stiffly.
+"Nephie," Darius returned commensurately to his nephow Neil was sitting up yawning but impatient along with it "What's the deal?" he asked Bruce.
 "You bigwigs got the river figured out?"
 Bruce stopped short.
 Christ Jesus, now him.
 Neil seemed to be on the prod pretty often, any more.
-Holding his temper--there had to be some limit to how many brothers, uncles, and whatnot a guy could take on in one day--Bruce laid out river matters for Neil, primarily in profanity, then glanced over his shoulder as if the barge argument was following him.
+Holding his temper-there had to be some limit to how many brothers, uncles, and whatnot a guy could take on in one day-Bruce laid out river matters for Neil, primarily in profanity, then glanced over his shoulder as if the barge argument was following him.
 "Let's clear out of here until Owen gets off the warpath," he concluded.
 "Come on, I'll stand you to coffee and pie."
 Tactics.
-Take care of those and they'll take care of -- "Mind if I tag along?"
+Take care of those and they'll take care of -- ital, mod "Mind if I tag along?"
 Darius spoke up.

 Bruce thawed so visibly Darius was almost embarrassed.
 "You bet, Unk.
-You can explain to us how one Duff can be such a horse's patoot"-he jerked his head in the vicinity of the barge and Owen--"while the rest of us are so perfectly nice."
-The Rondola was brimming with customers as usual, but places at the end of the counter were being vacated by a brain crew, and the three Duffs moved right onto stools still warm from the gandydancers' fannies.
-Bruce's head was so full of the trestle problem it took him a moment to sort out what time of day it must be brown.
-He had been wrestling channel with the trestle from time immemorial, it seemed like.
+You can explain to us how one Duff can be such a horse's patoot"- he jerked his head in the vicinity of the barge and Owen-"while the rest of us are so perfectly nice."
+The Rondola was brimming with customers as usual, but places at railroad the end of the counter were being vacated by a brain crew, and the three Duffs moved right onto stools still warm from the gandydancers' fannies.
 "Jesus, I hate it when Owen gets this way," he said, rubbing his eyes.
 "And he's this way now."
 "Yeah, but he's right that the trestle better be done before high stayed combative. water shows up here," Neil meintained combatively.
-"You let the river soup itself up a little more and you aren't going to want to be under it and I damn sure won't want to be out over it and -- Bruce cut him off with an upraised hand.
-"No more Missouri River ed ed until we can mix it with pie."
+"You let the river soup itself up a little more and you aren't going to want to be under it and I damn sure won't want to be out over it and--" Bruce cut him off with an upraised hand.
+"No more Missouri River until we can mix it with pie."
 He was winking theatrically at the waitress.
 "We came to brighten your day, Better Half."
-"Surrounded, am I," thousand monehalantly greeted them, dealing out three cups and pouring coffee.
-"Won't the dam fall down without you characters leaning against it?"
+"Surrounded, am I," thende menchalantly greeted them, dealing out three cups and pouring coffee.
+"Won't the dam fall down without you characters leaning against it?" .
 "We left Owen in charge," Bruce penfided, "so it wouldn't dare."
 "Hi, Kate, how you doing?"
 Neil was pleased to get her in on this.
 He had forgotten she'd be on shift or he would have proposed this Rondola sideshow himself, to try to settle Bruce down some.
-"Two just been trying to drill some common sense into this husband of yours, about how "Better get a big auger," she said.
+The just been trying to drill some common sense into this husband of yours, about how much water it's wise to walk under."
+"Better get a big auger," she said.